 Quantitative Methods in the Social Sciences

 Social science research may involve complex surveys from which underlying structure is extracted, experiments to investigate impacts of education or health policy, and innovative approaches to measuring educational attainment.
 Economic data pose many challenges of data collection, synthesis, and analysis.
 Statistics faculty are engaged in cutting edge research in quantitative methodology for the social sciences.
-Some key areas are listed below.
+Key areas of research include:

 - Latent variables and multilevel modeling